Deutsch: Walnuss / Español: nuez / Português: noz / Français: noix / Italiano: noce

 Treatment and Risks

 Walnuts are generally considered safe and healthy for most people when consumed in moderation.
 However, they are a common allergen and can cause severe allergic reactions in some individuals.
 Symptoms of a walnut allergy can include hives, swelling, difficulty breathing, and anaphylaxis.
-People with nut allergies should avoid walnuts and products co
+People with nut allergies should avoid walnuts and products containing them.

 Walnuts are also high in calories and fats, albeit healthy fats.
 Consuming them in large quantities can contribute to weight gain if not balanced with physical activity and other dietary considerations.
 Additionally, their rich oil content means they can go rancid if not stored properly; it is best to keep walnuts in a cool, dry place or refrigerate them to extend their shelf life.